Edward Sparke: Scintilla Altaris

 News of her chearing Vines, and fruitfull Springs."

-Although the words "Primitive Devotion" suggested the paring away of ceremonial, Sparke's intention was really to reconstruct and to expound anew the Anglican Calendar of observances which had been thrown out by the revolutions of religious policy during the preceding decade.
+Although the words "Primitive Devotion" suggested the paring away of ceremonial, Sparke expound anew the Anglican Calendar of observances which had been thrown out the preceding decade.
 As an appeal to the former orthodoxy it was therefore a daring publication for 1652.
 His friend Isaac Walton wrote commendatory verses upon seeing the first leaf printed from the Marriots's press (John Donne's publisher at that time), expressing strong approval that the poems, prayers and expositions so long-awaited were now being made available in print, as if in payment of a debt.
 Walton's verse appeared only in the first edition.

 The second edition, published in 1660, was entitled Θυσιαστήριον, vel Scintilla Altaris ("Thysiasterion, or, the Spark of the Altar"), and with a new dedication to King Charles II, and a collection of poems by notable persons approving the author's steadfastness to the old order in the face of the intervening chaos, was at once esteemed both for its orthodoxy and for the sinewy strength, depth and clarity of its expositions.
 Six further editions appeared between 1663 and 1700.
 Thomas Fuller and Alexander Brome were among the authors of the prefatory verses.

 In 1666 Sparke added a supplementary work providing materials for the three "Grand Solemnities" of 5 November (the deliverance of King James I and the three estates by the failure of the Gunpowder Plot, 1605), 30 January (The martyrdom of King Charles I, 1649), and 29 May (the restitution of the king and royal family after the Great Rebellion, 1660).
 This was usually incorporated into later editions of the Scintilla.